Last Updated: 12th January 2022

 Simple steps to take for a hassle free boiler installation

-It may not be exciting or sexy but a boiler is one of the most important purchases you can make.
+It may not be exciting but a boiler is one of the most important purchases you can make.
 Know what to expect and be prepared with our boiler buying guide.

 Types of Boiler

-With a few exceptions all new and replacement boilers must be high efficiency condensing boilers that can reduce CO2 emissions by up to 25%* and could save you up to £320* per year on your heating bills.
+With a few exceptions, all new and replacement boilers must be high efficiency condensing boilers that can reduce CO2 emissions by up to 25%* and could save you up to £365* per year on your heating bills.
 It makes sense to embrace this new technology and accept that the slightly higher initial purchase cost will re-couped through lower heating bills.

 The next stage is to determine what type of condensing boiler will best suit your lifestyle and home.
 Regular (also known as conventional or traditional boilers), System or Combi?